TryHackMe: Masterminds

 One more machine got infected.
 This will be a long day xD.
 You know what to do for the first question.

 Moving on, we are looking for 3 (yes!)
 C2 domains (btw, the Wikipedia entry for a C2 domain is not cybersecurity relative, search for Command and Control 8-)).
 To answer this question I had to form a query.
 But, I wasn't aware of Brims query language and it took me some time to get what I wanted.
 I suggest you two articles that helped me, the first and the second.
 So, again filtering out for an exe, I got these entries.
-The IP addresses are also visible. oh, no!
+The IP addresses are also visible.

 Unique DNS queries once more.
-This time we need only those that were made to the first IP address we found for the previous question. oh, no!
+This time we need only those that were made to the first IP address we found for the previous question.

 As I said, the pcaps are short, so we don't have to expand the queries that much.
 The following query did the trick but, for a longer pcap, we should add the filter uniq and get the count of the returned results.
-Good thing is that, the user-agent is visible, so we can answer two questions at the time oh, no!
+Good thing is that, the user-agent is visible, so we can answer two questions at the time

 You see, the answer for this question is 3digit.
-Don't try to count them, use count instead. oh, no!
+Don't try to count them, use count instead.

 Finally, some OSINT and you can find the malware, a worm this time, that infected the third machine.